How to Build a B2B Community

 I want to work with Ambitious, Innovative and Purpose Driven businesses and their teams to be ⭐Top of Mind, ⭐First Choice, ⭐Only Choice.

-Email: firstname.lastname@example.org to book a time to discuss your tailored business Growth & Engagement plan.
+Email: email@example.com to book a time to discuss your tailored business growth and engagement plan.

-Michelle J Raymond is the Chief LinkedIn Strategist at Good Trading Co and a founding member of the LinkedIn Small Business Advisory Council for LinkedIn Pages.
+Michelle J Raymond is the Chief LinkedIn Strategist at B2B Growth Co and a founding member of the LinkedIn Small Business Advisory Council for LinkedIn Pages.
 Michelle specialises in helping small to medium business owners make a real impact in business.
 As a leading global authority on LinkedIn Pages, her passion is to change the world by doing good business with good people.